The Wash (song)

 "The Wash" is a collaborative single by American rappers Dr. Dre and Snoop Dogg, recorded for and released as the second and final single from The Wash soundtrack.
 The song was produced by Dr. Dre and DJ Pooh.
 The song makes many references towards the lyrics in one of Dr. Dre's biggest hits, "Nuthin' but a "G" Thang".
-Former Boston Red Sox second basemen Dustin Pedroia used the beginning of the song as his batting music until his retirement.
+Former Boston Red Sox second baseman Dustin Pedroia used the beginning of the song as his batting music until his retirement.
 In some territories, the song was a packaged as a double A-side with Bad Intentions, the lead single from The Wash.